A manifestation of order and beauty in nature is called symmetry.

 The main advantage of LQCD computations is that their uncertainties can be systematically reduced, although they are time-consuming and resource-intensive.

-On the hand, QCD sum rules are based on an operator product expansion and the analytical properties of the correlation functions.
+On the other hand, QCD sum rules are based on an operator product expansion and the analytical properties of the correlation functions.

-Using the QCD light-cone sum rules (LCSRs) with \(B\)-meson distribution amplitudes, my collaborators and I have calculated the local MEs (i.e., the meson-to-meson form factors) in the most phenomenologically relevant \(B\) decays
+Using the QCD light-cone sum rules (LCSRs) with \(B\)-meson distribution amplitudes, my collaborators and I have calculated the local MEs (i.e., the meson-to-meson form factors) in the most phenomenologically relevant \(B\) decays:

 \(B \to \pi\),